victor-yacovlev/yajudge/bundle_README.md

  `bin/yajudge-master initialize-database`

- 4. Create Administrator user by command `bin/yajudge-master create-admin YOUR_ADMIN_LOGIN YOUR_ADMIN_PASSWORD`
+ 4. Create Administrator user by command `bin/yajudge-master -C /etc/yajudge/master-default.yaml create-admin YOUR_ADMIN_LOGIN YOUR_ADMIN_PASSWORD`
+ Note that `-C CONFIG_FILE_NAME` paremeter is required in case if you have several configurations.

  5. Unpack your courses and problems (not shipped within this package bundle) into directories specified by 'master-default.yaml' ('courses' and 'problems' subdirectories by default)

- 6. Create course iteration entry by command `bin/yajudge-master start-course --title COURSE_TITLE --data COURSE_DATA_SUBDIR --url URL_PREFIX`
+ 7. Create course iteration entry by command `bin/yajudge-master -C /etc/yajudge/master-default.yaml start-course --title COURSE_TITLE --data COURSE_DATA_SUBDIR --url URL_PREFIX`

- 7. Prepare system root to be in use within isolated runs.
+ 8. Prepare system root to be in use within isolated runs.
 The most convient way is to use `debootstrap` command for most Linux distributions.